 You can join the 2.6 Challenge and take part in any activity of your choice or donate and fundraise to help disadvantaged and vulnerable young people gain employability skills through outdoor learning with Challenge Wales.

-The 2.6 Challenge will launch on 26th April 2020 (on what would have been the London Marathon) and run until 30th July 2020.
+The 2.6 Challenge will launch on 26th April 2020 (on what would have been the London Marathon) and run during 2020.

 We are asking you to take part in an activity of your choice, based around the numbers 2.6 or 26 and either fundraise OR donate to Challenge Wales.

 You could walk, run or cycle 2.6 miles, walk up and down your stairs 26 times, hula hoop 26 times, do 26 press-ups for a nautical twist you could write 26 sea shanty’s or learn how to do 26 knots or just donate £2.60 the cost of a takeaway coffee for example!
 The only requirements are that you must follow government guidance on exercise and social distancing.

 There are just 5 simple steps to sign up to your 2.6 Challenge:

 - Dream up your 2.6 Challenge.
 Need inspiration?
 Then check out these fundraising ideas

 - Head to the Challenge Wales Virgin Money Giving Page to donate OR set up your own fundraising page.
 Please note donations received through Challenge Wales’ Virgin Money Giving page will come directly to Challenge Wales.
 You can also donate OR set up your own fundraising page through the Challenge Wales JustGiving Page.